davewr/SmartPhone/README.md

 ### Data Sharing Notice

-Dat is from the following study and available at the linked location: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Data is from the following study and available at the linked location: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ###License: